How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1 (Insurer's share): Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage covered by the insurer as X (80) and the cost of the procedure as Y (2500).
+Enter 80 [X] and $2500 [Y].
 The calculator will calculate 80% of 2500.

 Step 2 (Patient's share): Subtract the amount covered by the insurer calculated in Step 1 from the total cost of the procedure.